Why this model matters (especially in middle school)

 First, humans are wired to survive by belonging to a group.
 When kids feel accepted and valued, they can learn, regulate, and grow.
 When they don’t, you’ll often see conflict, shutdown, or risky behavior.

-Secnd, brain development is helping kids develop the foundations of three important things (the primary tasks of middle school): identity, social understanding, sources of value.
-They will build atop these foundations into and throughout their adult lives.
+Second, brain development is pushing your kid to develop critical foundations for life (the primary tasks of middle school): identity, social understanding, sources of value.
+They will build upon these foundations into and throughout their adult lives.

 Use this page as a map: